 You will be impressed by the hospitality shown at Lithos taverna as well as its rustic, cozy interior.
 Listen to Greek folk music with the locals while you enjoy delicious Greek dishes and Greek tapas called mezze.

 For coffee and cake, head over to themed cafe Little KooK.
-This is not a traditional Greek establishment but a fairytale wonderland were children’s books come to live by its fantasy decor and dressed-up staff.
+This is not a traditional Greek establishment but a fairytale wonderland where children’s books come to life by the fantasy decor and dressed-up staff.
 Have a coffee or ice cream in one of the themed rooms and feel like Cinderella or Alice in Wonderland.
 Little KooK is very popular with both locals and tourists and it gets very busy during the weekends.
 Recently, Little Kook added a wine bar and an ice cream store to their portfolio.

 Around Syntagma Square and the Greek Parliament Building in the center of Athens are several family-friendly restaurants.

 Ergon House Athens is located in the golden triangle of Monastiraki, Syntagma, and the Acropolis and a stone’s throw away from Plaka.
 Ergon House is more than just a restaurant/food hall, it is a food experience.
 Kids will love the olive tree inside the marketplace and be amazed at all the meat, fish, and other Greek products of this Greek deli.
 A vertical orchard grows seasonal aromatic herbs, as well as lettuce and other vegetables.
 Ergon House’s menu is simple yet refined with Greek and Mediterranean flavors.